jsbueno/extralist/README.md

 From an initializer sequence, the data is split in pages, each with `pagesize` size.
 By default the data type of pages is a Python list.
-From them on, all insetion or deletion happens on the individual pages and PagedList keeps track of pages size changes - so that it can always retrieve the correct values for the coinained sequence.
+From them on, all insertion or deletion happens on the individual pages and PagedList keeps track of pages size changes - so that it can always retrieve the correct values for the contained sequence.

 Important: "pagesize" is not an absolute page size - it rather is an indication of desired page size - insertions and deletions can change